aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

         break
 ```

-After we are done looping through the row we check to see if start has been reassigned which means that a row contains categories has been found.
+After we are done looping through the row we check to see if start has been reassigned which means that a row containing categories has been found.
 In every spreadsheet the categories are always in a row so there is no reason to continue looking.
 But what if the sheet has a header that accidentally contains a "category".

 ```python
 categoriesFound = sum(1 for _, category in category_locations.items() if category != -1)